alharet7/NanoJobs_Changes/README.md

 #### Server (Backend - .NET Core):
 - Receive data from the mobile app.
-- Use a PDF manipulation library (e.g., iTextSharp) to populate the PDF template.
+- Use a PDF library to populate the PDF template.
 - Store the completed PDF or make it available for download.

 #### Admin Dashboard (Angular):